 Second, if utility investment decisions are guided by the Department or a third-party entity the Department’s prudence reviews of capital investments would be encumbered and the regulatory compact would be undermined.
 See Bay State Gas Company, D.T.E.
 05-27, at 39 (2005) (“Endorsing a specific method of replacing a utility’s unprotected steel infrastructure would not only limit the utility management’s operational flexibility, but also could encumber the Department’s future prudence reviews.
 Accordingly, the Department will not direct a specific approach and will defer to the Company’s management judgment to choose the appropriate approach for the replacement of its unprotected steel infrastructure, taking into account the paramountcy of public safety and the goals of efficiency and reasonable cost.”); NSTAR Electric Company and Western Massachusetts Electric Company, D.P.U.
 17-05, at 88-89 (Nov.
 30, 2017) (“The Department has found that decisions regarding the level and types of capital investment to be made by a company rest, in large part, with company management.
 The Department also has recognized that distribution companies have full discretion to exercise judgement in maintaining the safety and reliability of their distribution system.”).

-Comment: LEAN/NCLC- With an amendment to include electrification, LEAN and NCLC would probably support (e.g., “to inform a decision by a gas company whether to retire gas infrastructure and replace it with non-emitting renewable thermal energy infrastructure, replace it with building electrification and/or non-pipes alternatives, repair the gas infrastructure, or replace the gas infrastructure with new gas infrastructure”).
+Comment: LEAN, NCLC- With an amendment to include electrification, LEAN and NCLC would probably support (e.g., “to inform a decision by a gas company whether to retire gas infrastructure and replace it with non-emitting renewable thermal energy infrastructure, replace it with building electrification and/or non-pipes alternatives, repair the gas infrastructure, or replace the gas infrastructure with new gas infrastructure”).

 Standards required to be adjusted annually for first 10 years